TUDelftGeodesy/ubxlogger/docs/UbxLogger_Software_Manual.md

 It is standard to archive the files in a layered directory structure `./YYYY/DDD/` with `YYYY` the year and `DDD` the day number of the year.

-## Station naming convention

-For subsidence monitoring and geodetic extensometer applications the following naming convention for the 9 character station name, used for the first element in the file name (see above) and used as identifier in `UbxLogger`, is proposed:

->    SITExxST#

-with `SITE` the 4-character site name (e.g. 'ZEGV', 'ROVN', ...), `xx` a fixed separator, and `ST#` the instrument identifier at the site.
-Note that we cannot use `_` or `-` as separators or in the names, as `_` is reserved for separating fields in the RINEX name, nor can we use `-` as this is very awkward for shell scripting.
-The `xx` sets it also apart from the IGS naming convention.

-The instrument identifier `ST#` can basically be anything as long as it is 3 characters, so that the total length of the station name does not exceed 9 characters.
-A sensible naming scheme could be the following: two characters `ST` (for stratum) identifying the foundation depth followed by a number `#` to indicate the location at a site (to cover situations when there are multiple instrument locations at a site).
-The stratum `ST` can either be *TS* an instrument embeded in the top soil, *DF* for a deeply founded instrument, or *SA*, *SB*, *SC*, etc., to indicate a specific stratum in the soil layers.

 ## USB port number assignment

 The device name (ttyACM0, ttyACM1, ..), which is needed by `ubxlogd`, is assigned more or